danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 promises to come.
 Kernel display modeset just landed, finally bringing a somewhat modern display driver userspace API to linux.
 And GEM landed, bringing proper GPU memory management and multi client rendering.
-Realistically a lot needed to be done still, from rendering drivers for all the various SoC, to a an atomic display API that can expose all the features, not just what was needed to light up a linux desktop back in the days.
-And lots of work to improve the codebased and make it much easier and quicker to write drivers.
+Realistically a lot needed to be done still, from rendering drivers for all the various SoC, to an atomic display API that can expose all the features, not just what was needed to light up a linux desktop back in the days.
+And lots of work to improve the codebase and make it much easier and quicker to write drivers.

 There's obviously still a lot to do, but I think we've achieved that - for full details, check out my [ELCE talk about everything great for upstream